 Why You’ll Love This Old Fashioned Sweet Potato Souffle Recipe

 - It Will Appeal to a Crowd.
 We all have our sweet potato preferences when it comes to what to pair with Thanksgiving Turkey!
-While I prefer something more savory (like Glazed Sweet Potatoes), I know others are more inclined to a sweeter dish like Sweet Potato Casserole.
+While I prefer something more savory (like Glazed Sweet Potatoes), I know others are more inclined to a sweeter dishes like Sweet Potato Casserole and Candied Sweet Potatoes.
 This souffle is the perfect middle ground.
 It’s sweeter than Mashed Sweet Potatoes but it’s nowhere near as cloying as a sweet potato souffle with marshmallows recipe (save that for Sweet Potato Pie!).

 - It’s Simple but Impressive.
 Though the word “souffle” suggests a dish that’s fussy (and you can allow your friends to assume as much), this simple sweet potato souffle recipe is EASY (even easier than Cornbread Stuffing).
 Despite its uncomplicated prep, this dish feels special!